VITSV900 Philosophy of Social Science and Ethics

 VITSV900 provides training in the Philosophy of Social Science and research ethics, and is an obligatory part of the doctoral education at the Faculty of Social Sciences.

 Enrollment is open for those accepted into the Ph.D. program, Faculty of Social Sciences, at the University of Bergen, Norway.
 Other candidates can be enrolled if there is capacity.
-Studentweb.uib.no is open for registration from about 10.
-October 2019 to 9.
-January 2020.
+Studentweb.uib.no is open for registration from December 7th 2021 to 9.
+January 2022.
 The deadline for registration is 9.
-January 2021.
+January 2022.

 All participants must submit a a project description (1-2 pages).
 The description should focus on the main theoretical, methodological and emipirical aspects of the PhD-project.
 The abstract must be submitted within 15.
-January 2021 to Sigrid Sandal (Sigrid.Sandal@uib.no).
+January 2022 to Idunn Tandstad.
 The project descriptions will be distributed to all participants.
 The group sessions at Vatnahalsen will be based on these descriptions.

 The lectures will be held in English.
 The individual project descriptions must be written in English .